Sanganu/hjtsmclss/README.md

 File name to run: liriv2.js
 Command prompt: node liriv2.js my-tweets

-The Files liriv1.js, liri.js are other versions developed along using constructors.

-This application uses Inquirer & fs.API calls to Twitter, Spotify, Omdbi are placed.
+This application uses Inquirer & fs.

-The fun application inspired by siri in apple phones.
-The twitter keys and the Spotify keys are currently empty.
+API calls to Twitter, Spotify, Omdbi.

+"dotenv" pacakge is used to twitter and spotify keys.
 Valid twitter api keys and spotify api keys are needed to use this app.

 node liriv2.js my-tweets